 - Inconsistencies with authoritative bodies, including several government agencies and respected academic experts

 Irresponsible data interpretation is not the only issue at play.
-The real offense is that the report is sparking fear about eating fruits and vegetables among consumers, in the midst of what many would say is a chronic “consumption crisis”—one with no end in sight unless we start doing things differently.
+The real offense is that the report is sparking fear about eating fruits and vegetables among consumers, in the midst of a global pandemic and what many would say is a chronic “consumption crisis” — one with no end in sight unless we start doing things differently.

-I know you may be thinking—of course PBH is going to say that we are in a fruit and vegetable consumption crisis.
-Well it’s not just us.
+I know you may be thinking — of course PBH is going to say that we are in a fruit and vegetable consumption crisis.
+Well, it’s not just us.
 Global government agencies, health organizations, scientists, and public health advocates agree that fruit and vegetable intake must be increased.
 And, the data backs this up.
-The Dietary Guidelines for Americans have recommended increased intake of fruits and vegetables since its inception in 1980—implying that Americans are not consuming enough.
+The Dietary Guidelines for Americans continue to recommend increased intake of fruits and vegetables since its inception in 1980—implying that Americans are not consuming enough.
 Food intake surveys validate this, demonstrating a chronic, consistent and persistent gap between consumption and recommendations that spans decades.
 That brings us to the crisis at hand.

 While public health experts agree that consumers should increase their intake of fruits and vegetables, continuous efforts to encourage greater consumption have been unsuccessful, and intake remains well below recommendations.
 Meanwhile, groups such as the EWG that have consumers’ ears, whether intentional or not, are working against this recommendation.